phishfish/2023-NSA-Codebreaker-Challenge-Writeup/task1/README.md

 Entering in the two IDs gives us the flag for task1, however, wouldn't it be cooler if it were... more complicated????

 ## Descending Into the SQLite API Dungeons
+You can interact with the SQLite API through Python or C. There is very good documentation on SQLite's official website that helped me get started.
+In this case, my scripts would open the database file and then execute the query from above.
+This method yielded the same result, and made me very happy to have solved task1 in (technically) three ways.